Designing for Online Sheet Metal Bending Services

 Bend Deduction

-Advanced-user note: All calculations should be for air bending not coining.
+Advanced-user note: all calculations should be for air bending – not coining.

 Once you have your new measurements from the bend calculator, you’ll want to adjust your design file accordingly.
 You will be reducing the length of your base and flange to accommodate the length of the bend itself.
 See the illustration below for an example.
 The green line indicates where the bends will occur.
 Keep cut out areas and holes away from these lines to avoid distortion.